Shahad142/Lexsense/README.md

 - [ ] Add support for additional languages (e.g., Spanish, Chinese).
 - [ ] Improve mobile responsiveness and touch-based graph navigation.
 - [ ] Add user authentication to support saved sessions and personalized bookmarks.

 ---

-## Contributing

-Contributions are welcome.
-If you'd like to improve the glossary, fix a translation issue, or enhance the interface:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit: `git commit -m "Add: brief description of change"`
-4. Push to your branch: `git push origin feature/your-feature-name`
-5. Open a Pull Request.

-Please open an issue first if you plan to make significant changes, so we can align on the approach before you invest time building it.

----

-## License

-This project is licensed under the [MIT License](LICENSE).

----